 The dog friendly outdoor seating on the sidewalk was the icing on the cake.
 And we were one of several groups with a doggo in tow dining at Never Blue that afternoon.

 Another great dinner option nearby is White Duck Taco.
 I love me some White Duck.
 We have a location in Greenville so I am a regular.
-If you’ve never had it, it’s amazing.
+If you’ve never had it though, it’s amazing.
 And it’s like 3 blocks from Guidon Brewery if you’re near there.